-Citations issued for a code violation of Section 10-113 through 10-118 of the Criminal Law Article are issued on a Uniform Civil Citation form (DC 28) and may be issued by a police officer authorized to make arrests, a forest or park warden appointed by the Secretary of Natural Resources and, in Frederick County, by an alcoholic beverage inspector.
-The police agency transmittals the issued citations to the Court and they are handled the same as criminal citations noted in Track 3 above.
+Citations issued for a Code violation of Section 10-113 through 10-118 of the Criminal Law Article are issued on a Uniform Civil Citation form (DC 28) and may be issued by a police officer authorized to make arrests, a forest or park warden appointed by the Secretary of Natural Resources and, in Frederick County, by an alcoholic beverage inspector.
+The police agency transmits the issued citations to the Court and they are handled the same as Criminal Citations noted above.

-Possession of Marijuana (Less Than 10 Grams) Civil Citations
+Civil Citation - Possession of Marijuana (Less Than 10 Grams)

 On October 1, 2014, Senate Bill 364 authorized that a civil citation (DC 28) be issued for any individual in possession of less than 10 grams of marijuana.
-The Juvenile Court has jurisdiction for anyone under the age of 18 who is charged with this offense.
+The Juvenile Court has jurisdiction over anyone under the age of 18 who is charged with this offense.
 If a citation is issued to an individual at least 18 years of age but under the age of 21, it is automatically a "must appear" case.

 The pre-payable fine for a first time violation is \$50.00 and \$125.00 for a second violation.
-A third or subsequent violation is a must appear and the Court shall order the defendant to attend a drug education program and be assessed for a substance abuse disorder.
+A third or subsequent violation is a "must appear" and the Court shall order the defendant to attend a drug education program and be assessed for a substance abuse disorder.
 The defendant has thirty (30) days in which to pay the citation or request a trial.
-If the citation is not paid within thirty (30) days or if the citation is a must appear, the clerk will automatically set a trial date.
+If the citation is not paid within thirty (30) days or if the citation is a "must appear", the clerk will automatically set a trial date.